Reaching vulnerable people affected by the war in Ukraine, seeking safety in Poland.

 Language: It is a must that you understand and speak English or Polish.
 If you doubt your capability to communicate in English or Polish, please ask your home office for more information.
 Refugees speak Ukrainian and/or Russian, English is not very common.
 Without any knowledge of Slavic languages, you will be able to serve refugees mainly in practical ways.

-Kids programs: You will receive program material and props, experience is not essential, but creativity is welcome.
-You will need a friendly approach and an ability to connect with children and their parents.
+Kids programs: It is prepared together by the team, experience is not essential, but creativity is welcome.
+Materials are provided.
+You will need a friendly approach and an ability to connect with children and their parents..